 So part product designer, part business analyst, part project manager, part marketing analyst, part delivery lead as well as several other roles.
 The product owner responsibilities and skill-set are broad and will vary widely across organisations, teams and individuals, although the main activities will be similar to what has been described here.
 Regardless of the scenario, the core attributes of being the ‘voice of the customer’ and the greatest advocate for the product should always hold true.

-Learn how you can play your part in identifying and creating real value — in Elabor8’s ICAgile certified Agile Product Management training course.
+Learn how you can play your part in identifying and creating real value — in Elabor8’s ICAgile certified Agile Product Ownership training course.